 Once those hurdles are cleared, however, the company will have a date on which it goes public.
 Investors can then purchase shares of the company through the stock exchange where it lists.

 Pre-IPO investing works a little differently.
 The end goal is still to have the company go public.
-But before that, the company sells blocks of shares privately.
-A successful pre-IPO gives the company attention and capital from investors ahead of the actual IPO date.
+But before that, the company sells blocks of shares privately, based on its IPO valuation.
+A successful pre-IPO gives the company attention, as well as capital from investors ahead of the actual IPO date.

-Pre-IPO investors, in return, get in on the ground floor and purchase shares before they’re available to the market at large.
+In return for that measure of uncertainty Pre-IPO investors get in on the ground floor and purchase shares before they’re available to the market at large.
 There may also be an added incentive.
 Because they’re buying such large blocks of shares, pre-IPO investors may get access to them for less than the projected IPO price.

 An Example of Pre-IPO Placement